Data

 Advancing economic mobility in Southwest Washington through job quality and training opportunities

-Through investments in local companies, community organizations, economic development, and higher education, WSW builds strong partnerships to develop the economy and support business growth and recovery, provide opportunities for economic mobility and challenge systems that bar individuals from economic prosperity.
+Through investments in local companies, community organizations, economic development, and higher education, WSW builds strong partnerships to develop the economy and support business growth, provide opportunities for economic mobility and challenge systems that bar individuals from economic prosperity.
 Our investments match the needs of local businesses with a highly skilled and trained workforce, creating greater economic success across Southwest Washington.

 0